Five-year plans of the Soviet Union: Fourth and fifth plans, 1945–1955

-Stalin in 1945 promised that the USSR would be the leading industrial power by 1960.
+Stalin, in 1945 promised that the USSR would be the leading industrial power by 1960.

-The USSR at this stage had been devastated by the war.
+The USSR at this stage had been devastated by the war, mainly the aforementioned invasion.
 Officially, 98,000 collective farms had been ransacked and ruined, with the loss of 137,000 tractors, 49,000 combine harvesters, 7 million horses, 17 million cattle, 20 million pigs, 27 million sheep; 25% of all capital equipment had been destroyed in 35,000 plants and factories; 6 million buildings, including 40,000 hospitals, in 70,666 villages and 4,710 towns (40% urban housing) were destroyed, leaving 25 million homeless; about 40% of railway tracks had been destroyed; officially 7.5 million servicemen died, plus 6 million civilians, but perhaps 20 million in all died.
 In 1945, mining and metallurgy were at 40% of the 1940 levels, electric power was down to 52%, pig-iron 26% and steel 45%; food production was 60% of the 1940 level.
 After Poland, the USSR had been the hardest hit by the war.
 Reconstruction was impeded by a chronic labor shortage due to the enormous number of Soviet casualties in the war (between 20 and 30 million).
 Moreover, 1946 was the driest year since 1891, and the harvest was poor.

 The USA and USSR were unable to agree on the terms of a US loan to aid reconstruction, and this was a contributing factor in the rapid escalation of the Cold War.
 However, the USSR did gain reparations from Germany and made Eastern European countries make payments in return for the Soviets having liberated them from the Nazis.
 In 1949, the Council for Mutual Economic Assistance (Comecon) was set up, linking the Eastern bloc countries economically.
 One-third of the fourth plan's capital expenditure was spent on Ukraine, which was important agriculturally and industrially, and which had been one of the areas most devastated by war.